Kyomuru/logger/README.md

 process("close") ---> [here you can find the date and time] >> programm close

-P.S. if you use  the command: close the file of the logs will be automatcly closed! use only at the end of the program!
+P.S. if you use  the command: close the file of the logs will be automatically closed! use only at the end of the program!